 Dairy Free Basil Pesto

 This basil pesto is perfect to use up your abundance of basil in your garden before it goes to seed.
-It uses nutritional yeast flakes instead of parmesan cheese to keep it dairy free, and the added goodness from the Nutrient Rescue green shot powder (which is optional of course but I totally recommend it!) increases the nutritionally profile immensely.
+As an alternative to expensive pinenuts, it uses almonds and cashews (or you can replace with sunflower seeds) to make it cheaper.
+It also uses nutritional yeast flakes instead of parmesan cheese to keep it dairy free.
+The added goodness from the Nutrient Rescue green shot powder (which is optional of course but I totally recommend it!) increases the nutritionally profile immensely.
 Serve tossed through pasta, as a base for a dressing with extra lemon juice and oil, in a sandwich or as an addition to a platter with crackers and veggie sticks.

 Author: Wick Nixon